A chainsaw is a great tool to have in the woodshed. They can be quite temperamental so choosing to buy a used one may not be the best choice.

 You’ll know a seized saw as the pull starter won’t turn the engine.

 But the damage can occur before the engine actually seizes.
 Scoring of the cylinder, rings, and piston wear results in low cylinder compression.
-The symptoms of same vary depending on how bad it is, typically it results in no or hard starting, idling issues, lack power, won’t idle or hold the throttle.

 Safety Features

 The most important chainsaw safety feature is the Chain break.
-When a saw tip bites into the wood it can sometimes kick the saw tip upwards violently.
+When a saw tip bites into the wood, it can sometimes kick the saw tip upwards violently.

 The chain brake is a handguard designed to make contact with the operator’s hand automatically in the event of a kickback.
-When the operator’s hand makes contact with the spring-loaded guard, it activates the chain brake which as its name suggests, stops the movement of the chain immediately.
+When the operator’s hand makes contact with the spring-loaded guard, it activates the chain brake, which, as its name suggests, stops the movement of the chain immediately.

 Kickback is rare these days as chains and bars are designed to minimize them.
-That said incorrect saw use will produce kickback and you most definitely want your chain brake to work.
+That said, incorrect saw use will produce kickback, and you most definitely want your chain brake to work.

 Chain & Bar Issues